NelisW/my3D-Trium/building/Trium-build.md

 The following tools will come in handy:

-- A set of Allen keys.
+- Essential: A set of Allen keys.
-- A set of spanners or wrenches, down to 5 mm.
+- Essential: A set of spanners or wrenches, down to 5 mm.
 A 7 mm spanner is required to fit the nozzle.
-- A set of jeweller's screw drivers with Allen, Philips and flat heads.
+- Essential: A set of jeweller's screw drivers with Allen, Philips and flat heads.
+- Essential: Two long nose pliers (short and long).
+- Essential: Side cutter.
+- Essential: Pencil-style craft knife.
+- Essential: Set of flat and Philips screwdrivers.
+- Small regular pliers.
 - Tweezers.
-- Two long nose pliers (short and long).
-- Side cutter.
-- Small regular pliers.
-- Set of flat and Philip screwdrivers.
-- Pencil-style craft knife.
 - A magnifying glass, and/or a ([low magnification](https://www.amazon.co.uk/d/Magnifying-Glasses/Carson-LumiLoupe-Power-Stand-Magnifier/B000CAHCQS/ref=sr_1_5?s=officeproduct&ie=UTF8&qid=1486890963&sr=1-5&keywords=loupe)) 10X [loupe](https://en.wikipedia.org/wiki/Loupe)(jeweller's eyepiece)   to inspect the PCBs and other parts - and your subsequent print quality.
 - A toothbrush to brush loosened away debris when cleaning solder bridges from  PCBs.
 - Hand drill and drill bits - only used a few times.